AdobeDocs/workfront.nl-NL/help/quicksilver/reports-and-dashboards/reports/reporting-elements/use-milestone-view.md

   U kunt het voltooiingspercentage direct van de mening van de Mijlpaal aanpassen, zoals die in de sectie [ wordt beschreven Pas Percentage volledig voor taken in de mening van de Mijlpaal ](#adjust-percent-complete-for-tasks-in-the-milestone-view) in dit artikel aan.

-* **de statuspictogrammen van de Taakvooruitgang:** Een statuspictogram wordt getoond naast elk project en taak in de mening van de Mijlpaal. <!--get new screen shots or hide them - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->
+* **de statuspictogrammen van de Taakvooruitgang:** Een statuspictogram wordt getoond naast elk project en taak in de mening van de Mijlpaal. <!--get new screen shots or hide them for preview or prod - could not display all in devtest; idea: use color dots from Task Details tab - New status is blue; Some concerns condition is yellow etc-->

   <!--A progress status icon in the shape of a colored circle displays next to each project and task in the Milestone view.
 The possible statuses and circle colors are:
    * On Time - green